Venison bone broth is made with deer bones. It's a delicious base for soups, stews, or sauces. It's easy to make on the stovetop or in a crockpot.

 The main one is that stock is made using bones without meat on them, while the bones used for broth still have some meat attached to them.

-You can call this recipe either broth or stock because you can make it only with bones, or you can leave some meat attached.
+You can call this recipe broth or stock because you can make it with bones, or you can leave some meat attached.
 I suppose it depends on where you get the bones.
-If you buy them at the butchers, chances are they are completely stripped of any meat, if you get them from a hunter (or hunt yourself), they will probably still have plenty of meat on.
+If you buy them at the butchers, chances are they are completely stripped of any meat.
+If you get them from a hunter (or hunt yourself), they will probably still have plenty of meat on them.

 However, the cooking procedure is the same, so you can use whatever bones you have and call this either a stock or a broth.